-Membership is open to UTEP students enrolled in the UTEP Social Work Program.
-Student must remain in good standing in the program and pay an annual membership fee due each academic year.
+Membership is open to UTEP students enrolled in the UTEP Department of Social Work.
+Students must remain in good standing in the department and pay an annual membership fee, due each academic year.
 All members are encouraged to participate in as many SASW events as possible but are required to participate in a minimum of 6 participatory/donation activities and 6 volunteer activities during their time of membership.
 Additionally, members are required to attend a minimum of one general meeting per semester during their time of membership.

 - Each member shall be entitled to one vote in conjunction with the election of Board officers.
 The Board shall decide all other matters in conjunction with the administration and operation of the Association’s affairs.

 - Each member who fulfills the commitment of participation in three participatory activities and three volunteer activities shall be awarded the SASW Cord for graduation ceremonies.

 - The Board may suspend or expel any member of SASW for cause after an appropriate hearing with the Board, and by an affirmative vote of two-thirds of the members of the Board, present at any regularly constituted Board meeting.
 Cause may include but is not limited to disciplinary action, unethical behavior, or violation of University policies.